Step 1: Get Program Information

 - You must meet the requirements of the program(s) to which you apply (e.g., GPA, language requirement, class standing).

-- You must be approved by your academic advisor for the program to which you are applying.
-(If you are double majoring, both advisors will need to approve your plans to study off-campus (therefore you need two separate approval forms).
+- You must be approved by your academic advisor for the program to which you are applying (if you are double majoring, both advisors will need to approve your plans to study off-campus, therefore, you need two separate approval forms).
 If you have not declared a major yet, or do not have an advisor in your major yet, you must discuss with the department chair of your intended major how studying off-campus will affect your graduation requirements; the chair must complete the second page of the academic approval form in addition to the approval from completed by your current academic advisor.
 If you plan to complete a minor on the program, we strongly recommend that you meet with the director of the minor to review program materials.

-- You may study off campus for one semester only, with Allegheny financial aid.
+- You may study off campus for only one semester only with Allegheny financial aid.
 Allegheny aid may not be applied to a second semester except for the following academic year programs: MSID Ecuador, Kenya, Senegal; University of Cologne; Angers-Paris sequence; Keio University; an approved Spanish language sequence (Argentina-Spain, Mexico-Argentina, Spain-Mexico).
-If you decide to stay away for an additional semester without advance approval, you will take the additional semester as a Leave of Absence.
+If you decide to stay away for an additional semester without advance approval, you must take the additional semester as a Leave of Absence.
 This means you do not qualify for any financial aid, and the College will not facilitate the transfer of student loans to the off-campus program.